jtiberg/nrf9160-udp-tester/README.md

 ## Example UDP server
-Use netcat as a server for manual testing (nc -uvkl 42501)
+Use the python3 application server/udp_server.py (prints time of recv, origin and message content) OR just netcat (nc -uvkl 42501)

 ## Why does this project exist?